 The residency in neurological surgery at Saint Louis University is a seven year graduated training experience.
-The program has a staff of nine full-time faculty and three interventional neurology associates.
+The program has a staff of six full-time faculty, one clinical cerebrovascular fellow and one interventional neurology faculty.

 Major areas of interest include the following: